swatisingh0107/DataWrangling-with-Hadoop-and-MongoDB/README.md

 ## Setup HDP Development environment
-Ensure that kafka, Hive, HDFS, Spark and HBase are running in HDP Ambari.
+Ensure that kafka, HDFS and Spark  are running in HDP Ambari.
 If not, restart all services for these components.
 ```
 docker exec -it sandbox-hdp bin/bash
 ```